 A significant minority of Medicare beneficiaries have had to shop around for a doctor who accepts new Medicare patients.
 It’s always a good idea to ask around and learn who your friends or coworkers see.
 You may have to call more than one doctor to find care, but there should always be a qualified doctor available for you.

 Doctors aren’t required to accept Medicare in order to practice medicine.
 That said, it’s rare to find a medical provider who hasn’t been registered with the Medicare program at some time.

 All practicing doctors must register with the Centers for Medicare and Medicaid Services regardless of their Medicare enrollment status, so your doctor will have had some contact with the Medicare program.
-In fact, if a medical practitioner decides to stop accepting Medicare, they’ll have to send notice to the government every two years to opt out.

 What If I See a Doctor Who Doesn’t Accept Medicare?